mamohammadi/EventHub/README.md

 Notification Service: This microservice handles event-related notifications, such as event reminders, updates, and announcements.
 It can utilize email notifications, push notifications, or any other preferred communication channels.

 Analytics Service: This microservice provides analytics and reporting capabilities for events.
 It collects and analyzes data related to event attendance, user engagement, and other relevant metrics, offering insights to event organizers.

-Dockerization: Containerize each microservice using Docker, providing individual Dockerfiles for each service.
-Specify the dependencies, configurations, and instructions to build and run each microservice within their respective Dockerfiles.

-Container Orchestration: Utilize Docker Compose or Kubernetes for container orchestration.
-Define the necessary services, network configurations, and inter-service communication within the orchestration tool for easy deployment and scalability.